wetransform/hc-documentation/docs/references/haleconnect-api/2023-11-15-haleconnect-api.md

 The DELETE operation requests deletion of a state or resource.

-When working in Swagger, we recommend examining the endpoint, the HTTP operation and the written description of the endpoint available for each entry.
+When working in Swagger, wetransform recommends examining the endpoint, the HTTP operation and the written description of the endpoint available for each entry.

 ### User service
 user_service: https://haleconnect.com/accounts/swagger.yaml